Binding child support agreement

 Yes, a binding child support agreement is enforceable once it has been properly executed and registered with the appropriate authority.
 If either party fails to meet their obligations under the agreement, the other party may take legal action to enforce it.
 However, enforceability depends on whether the agreement was made with proper consent and meets all legal requirements.

-It is generally advisable for both parties to obtain independent legal advice before signing a binding agreement.
-Legal advice helps ensure each party understands their rights, obligations, and the implications of the agreement.
-While not always mandatory, having legal advice can strengthen the enforceability of the agreement and protect both parties.
+People often obtain independent legal advice before signing a binding agreement.
+Independent legal advice is something people often obtain so that each party understands their rights, obligations, and the implications of the agreement.
+While not always mandatory, legal advice is something people often obtain in connection with the enforceability of an agreement and the position of both parties.

 A limited child support agreement is less formal and does not require approval from the relevant authority.
 A binding agreement, by contrast, must be registered and approved to become legally enforceable.
 Binding agreements offer greater legal protection and certainty, whereas limited agreements may be easier to make but offer fewer legal guarantees.